puppetlabs/puppet-vscode/README.md

 The node graph will appear next to the manifest

-### Puppet Development Kit
+### Puppet Development Kit Support

 You can use the [Puppet Development Kit](https://puppet.com/blog/develop-modules-faster-new-puppet-development-kit) inside VS Code from the command palette.

-** Note: The PDK must be installed prior to using these commands

-The following commands are supported:

-- pdk new module
-- pdk new class
-- pdk validate
-- pdk test unit

 To use any of the above commands, open the command palette and start typing a command.
 You can also use the right-click context menu or the editor menu to reach these commands.

+** Note: The PDK must be installed prior to using these commands

+** Note: `pdk convert` is not available in the command palette as it is a complicated command that requires user input to succeed.
+It is better to use it from the builtin terminal.

+#### PDK new module

 `PDK New Module` is available even if the extension isn't loaded, the rest of the commands are only available when the extension is loaded.

-`pdk convert` is not available in the command palette as it is a complicated command that requires user input to succeed.
-It is better to use it from the builtin terminal.
+#### PDK new class

+You can create new classes using PDK using the VS Code command palette.
+This functionality is only available when a Puppet file has already been opened, to trigger the extension.

+#### PDK validate

+You can initiate a valiadtion of your module using PDK using the VS Code command palette.
+This functionality is only available when a Puppet file has already been opened, to trigger the extension.

+#### PDK test unit

+You can run the test suite of your module using PDK using the VS Code command palette.
+This functionality is only available when a Puppet file has already been opened, to trigger the extension.

-### Locally debugging Puppet manifests
+### Debugging Puppet manifests

 **Note - This is an experimental feature**

-The Puppet extension is able to debug the compilation of a Puppet manifest, much like the Go, PowerShell, and C# languages.
+The Puppet extension is able to debug the compilation of a Puppet manifest; much like the Go, PowerShell, and C# languages.
 The debugger supports:

 * Line breakpoints but not conditions on those breakpoints
 * Function breakpoints